rosmo-robot/rosmo-robot.github.io/index.md

 ## Collaborators

-I'd love to work with people on the software, give us a shout if you're interested some [ideas here](https://hackaday.io/project/183129-rosmo-robot/log/227995-version-10-approaches-stuff-to-do-looking-for-collaborators)
+I'd love to work with people on the software, give us a shout on Twitter or Hackaday.io if you're interested some [ideas here](https://hackaday.io/project/183129-rosmo-robot/log/227995-version-10-approaches-stuff-to-do-looking-for-collaborators)

 ## License